University of California, Santa Cruz: Athletics

 UCSC competes in Division III of the NCAA, mainly as a member of the Coast to Coast Athletic Conference (C2C).
 There are fifteen varsity sports – men's and women's basketball, tennis, soccer, volleyball, swimming, cross country and diving, and women's golf.
 UCSC teams have been Division I nationally ranked in tennis, cross country, soccer, men's volleyball, and swimming.
-The Men's water polo team was ranked 18th in the nation in 2006 and won the D3 national Championship, however in 2009 the team was cut due to budget cuts.
+The men's water polo team was ranked 18th in the nation in 2006 and won the D3 national Championship, but in 2009 the team was discontinued due to budget cuts.
 UCSC maintains a number of club teams.
-It has won several club national championships in men's tennis, 3 in men's waterpolo and also a women's Division I championship in club rugby.
+It has won several club national championships in men's tennis, three in men's water polo and also a women's Division I championship in club rugby.

 Due to mounting debt resulting from UCSC's athletic program, UCSC polled its students in 2016 on whether they would consider approving a quarterly fee that would support athletic operations.
 After polling showed support for a potential fee, a measure to introduce a quarterly fee passed in 2017 with 79% of voting students in favor.